dashpay/dips/compressed-headers.md

 #### txn_count

-txn_count is included to make parsing of these messages compatible with parsing of `block` messages footnote:[https://bitcoin.stackexchange.com/questions/2104/why-is-the-block-header-txn-count-field-always-zero].
+txn_count is included to make parsing of these messages compatible with parsing of `block` messages as explained on the [Bitcoin StackExchange](https://bitcoin.stackexchange.com/questions/2104/why-is-the-block-header-txn-count-field-always-zero).
 Therefore this field and its associated byte can be removed for transmission of compact headers.

 | Genesis to block | Current (B) | Compressed (B) | Saving (%) |
 | -                | -           | -              | -          |